The Ballad of Danny DiceAt a busy casino Craps table

 For an hour Dan did nothing special,

-made two percent Come bets each toss,
+made one percent Come bets each toss,

-persisting with his Naked Buildout
+persisting with his Barefoot Buildout

-and simply evading Big Loss.
+and simply evading big loss.

 Through choppy dice Danny broke even